sarahgolon1/lab02/README.md

 ## What are the types of the following values?

-* 0 -int
+* 0 -int, double, float
-* "hello" -string
+* "hello" -String
-* 101 -int
+* 101 -int, double, float
-* -1 -int
+* -1 -int, double, float
 * true -boolean
-* "33" -string
+* "33" -String
-* 3.1415 -double
+* 3.1415 -double, float

 ## What would you have to do to add a new field, for example one called name, to a circle object?

-You would have to add a parameter to the constructor.
+private String name;

 ## Write the header for a method named send that has one parameter of type String, and does not return a value.

-public void send(String mag)
+public void send(String var1)

 ## Write the header for a method named average that has two parameters, both of type int, and returns an int value.